GRETSI-2025/GRETSI25_Label-Argent_Auto-encodeurs-atomiques-parcimonie-max-et-application-aux-problemes-inverses/README.md

 Inverse_problem: Solve the super resolution inverse problem. __ Inverse_problem_hyperparameter.py: Hyperparameters of the inverse problem (step_size, iterations...)__

+## Reproductible figures and results
+Figure 2 - 3 - 4 - 5__
+Recovery PSNRs can be computed via the scripts but the tables 1 and 2 are not displayed.__

 ## Instructions to obtain figures/results

 ### Simple training